 - In Spider-Man 3, Harry Osborn has temporary amnesia after being badly injured during a fight with Peter Parker.
 It not only results in rather convenient selective memory loss, but also changes Harry's personality substantially.
 In the comics, similar tactics were used on occasion to make Norman Osborn forget that he was the Green Goblin.

-- In Resident Evil, both Alice and Spence Parks lose their memories of their past lives as a side effect of being rendered unconscious by sleep gas.
+- In Resident Evil (2002), both Alice and Spence Parks lose their memories of their past lives as a side effect of being rendered unconscious by sleep gas.
 They regain at least some of their memories by the end of the movie.

 - In Resident Evil: Afterlife Clair now has amnesia but is slowly regaining memories as the plot advances.
 Presumably everybody fitted with the control bug also don't have a clue who they are, were they are, or what's going on.

-- Parodied in The Truman Show, when Truman's father's inconvenient reappearance after being Put on a Bus is to be explained as down to amnesia.
+- Parodied in The Truman Show, when Truman's father's inconvenient reappearance after being killed off is to be explained as down to amnesia.
 When he admits this, the director looks suitably shame-faced.

 - At the beginning of Dark City, Murdoch wakes up in a room with a murdered woman and Easy Amnesia .
 Somewhat justified because the Strangers were constantly removing and re-inserting new memories into their human test subjects.